BarbyKelly/tic-tac-toe/README.md

 * Tic-Tac-Toe board is printed
 * Text is presented asking for a user input to enter a number
 * Board changes according to the numbers chosen by the player and computer
+* Error message appears when player enters anything other than numbers between 1-9
-* Game ends and player sees if there's a winner, or if it was a tie
+* Game ends and player finds out if there's a winner, or if it was a tie
-* Player can play the game again
+* Player can play the game again by clicking on "Run Program"

 ## Future Features